pranavvv4/soc-analyst-journey/SOC-fundamentals/Alerts-triage.md

 An alert does not automatically mean that an attack has occurred.
 The detected activity could also have a legitimate explanation.

-For example: An employee may forget their password and generate multiple failed login attempts before successfully logging in.
+For example; An employee may forget their password and generate multiple failed login attempts before successfully logging in.
 The SOC analyst must investigate the activity and determine whether it is legitimate, suspicious, or malicious.